Two graduation ceremonies are held on each day of graduation.

 In the case of adverse weather conditions the graduation ceremonies will take place as planned and graduating students are asked to make every effort to attend the ceremony for which they have received tickets.

-We regret that it will not be possible for graduands to switch to a different ceremony at the same, or another campus or to defer to the winter of 2016.
+We regret that it will not be possible for graduands to switch to a different ceremony at the same, or another campus or to defer to the summer of 2017.